willflier/reactive-seed-server/README.md

-# MiXiT website
+# Reactive Server

-This project purpose is to power the Reactive Server.
+This project purpose is to power the Reactive Server Seed.

 ## Software design